khuloud0/Portfolio-Project-Interior-Design-Platform-Docs/Stage_2.md

 - Creation of professional profiles for creatives to showcase their work and products.
 - Display of decorative products (physical and digital) related to interior and commercial spaces.
 - Browsing and searching for creatives and their work based on style and offerings.
-- Basic communication between clients and creatives.
+- Allow clients to favorite creatives and easily access their work later.
 - Submission of customization requests where clients describe their design or product needs.

 ### Out-of-Scope:
+- Advanced customization of product browsing and interface layouts beyond simple list-based displays.
 - Advanced payment systems and financial integrations.
 - Real-time chat or complex messaging systems.
 - Full project management features.